innopolis-devops/labs/terraform/github/README.md

 ## Usage

 If you want to apply the module to existing repo use `terraform import` command.
-Example: `terraform import "github_repository.devops_fork" "devops"`.
+Example: `terraform import "github_repository.main" "devops"`.

 ### Key